X2.2.3 Antibiotics for treatment of exacerbations

 El Moussaoui et al (El Moussaoui 2008) conducted a systematic review of 21 randomised controlled trials of antibiotics in exacerbations of chronic bronchitis and COPD.
 There were similar rates of clinical or bacteriological cure with short courses (≤ 5 days) and longer courses of antibiotics [evidence level I].
 A related systematic review (Falagas 2008) found that patients receiving short courses experienced fewer adverse effects than those receiving longer courses.
 It would be necessary to treat 26 (95%CI 15 to 134) patients with short course antibiotics to prevent one adverse effect.
 However the antibiotics evaluated were late generation cephalosporins, macrolides and fluoroquinolones, which are not those recommended in Australia.

 Procalcitonin is an acute phase reactant.
 Procalcitonin levels increase in bacterial infections but do not increase in viral infections or auto-immune inflammation (Gilbert 2011).
 Procalcitonin has been proposed as a measure to determine if patients with an exacerbation of COPD require oral antibiotics.
-Lin et al performed a meta-analysis on four randomised controlled trials (n=679) that evaluated usual guideline-based care with regards to antibiotics or a procalcitonin-based antibiotic algorithm for patients presenting to hospital with an exacerbation of COPD (Lin 2016) In all four trials, use of antibiotics was strongly discouraged if procalcitonin was 0.1ng/ml or lower and encouraged if procalcitonin was above 0.25ng/ml.
-This strategy was found to substantially reduce the overall use of antibiotics (OR 0.26, 95% CI 0.14–0.50, P<0.0001) with no significant differences in re-hospitalisation or exacerbation rates.
-Since the publication of this meta-analysis, two further trials have also reported that procalcitonin reduces antibiotic use without increased complications (Corti 2016, Wang 2016).
+In most clinical trials, use of antibiotics was discouraged if procalcitonin was 0.1ng/ml or lower and encouraged if procalcitonin was above 0.25ng/ml.

 It is important to note that patients with pneumonia were excluded from these trials.
 Based on the evidence from these trials, it may be possible to withhold antibiotic therapy in patients presenting to the emergency department with an exacerbation of COPD, who are afebrile, have no pneumonia on chest imaging, and have a serum procalcitonin level of <0.1ng/ml.
 This test is not currently funded by Medicare in Australia and is only available in some centres.